 Migrating my WordPress Website to WP Engine in Just Minutes

-I sell the premium edition of the WP Security Audit Log plugin through the website I was migrating to WP Engine, so I couldn’t afford any downtime.
+I sell the premium edition of the WP Activity Log plugin through the website I was migrating to WP Engine, so I couldn’t afford any downtime.
 I started the process by reducing the TTL of the DNS records to 60 seconds a few days before the migration.
 The migration of the website itself was a hassle free experience.
 The process is fully automated thanks to the BlogVault (online WordPress backup service) powered migration tool.

 The process is well documented in Hassle-Free Automated Migration.
 I really liked the out of the box support to test the migration, without having to hassle with hosts files, test domain names etc.